 Dishwashers contain abrasive cleaning chemicals that can erode the protective coating of copper appliances and discolor the material of your heat diffuser.
 This eventually affects the overall quality and function of your heat diffuser in the future.
 So, it’s best if you gently wash it by hand.

 If your pots and pans are precious to you, then you will surely fancy these plates.
-But don’t confuse yourself with all the brands and varieties and buy the best heat diffuser for stovetop from our list.
+But don’t confuse yourself with all the brands and varieties and buy the best heat diffuser for gas stove top as well as other stovetops from our list.